jakobnissen/jakobnissen.github.io/posts/badjulia.md

 I don't think it's because the Julia devs are careless, or Julia isn't well tested.
 It's just a matter of bugs continuously being discovered because Julia is relatively young software.
 As it matures and stabilizes post 1.0, the number of bugs have gone down and will continue to do so in the future.
 But until it does, don't expect mature, stable software when using Julia.

 There is, however, also the issue of unstable performance, where Julia is a uniquely awkward situation.
 Other dynamic languages are slow, and people using them write code expecting them to be slow.
 Static languages are fast, because the compiler has full type information during the compilation process.
 If the compiler can't infer the type of something, the program won't compile.
-Most notably, because an inference failure in static languages causes the compilation to fail, _the compiler's inference is part of the API, and must remain stable_.
+Importantly, because an inference failure in static languages causes the compilation to fail, _the compiler's inference is part of the API, and must remain stable_.
 Not so in Julia.

 In Julia, what the compiler knows about your code and the optimizations it does is a pure implementation detail - at long as it produces the correct result.
 Even in situations where _nothing_ can be inferred about the types Julia will run and produce the correct result, just hundreds of times slower.
 That means that a compiler change that causes a failure of inference and a 100x performance regression is not a breaking change.
 So, these happens.